Green governments: Empirical strategy

-Here $\Omega$ is a diagonal matrix of weights.
-We implement SC using the Stata package \texttt{synth}, which computes $\Omega$ using a data-driven regression-based method.
-Due to the constraints imposed on the estimation problem, $\hat{w}$ will typically be a sparse vector (i.e., only contain few non-zero weights), which facilitates the interpretation of the synthetic BW.
-Moreover, the constraints preclude extrapolation beyond the support of the control data.
-Different choices of predictors $X_j$ are possible.
-To mitigate concerns of specification searching, we follow the recent literature \citep[e.g.,][]{doudchenko2016balancing} and use all pre-treatment outcomes and no additional covariates.\footnote{We refer to \citet{botosaru2019role} and \citet{kaul2017synthetic} for a discussion on the role of additional covariates in SC settings.}
+We implement SC using the Stata package \texttt{synth} \citep{synth}, which computes the matrix $\Omega$ using a data-driven regression-based method.
+We emphasize two important features of the SC weights \citep[][Section 4]{abadie2020jel}.
+First, due to the constraints imposed on the estimation problem, $\hat{w}$ will typically be a sparse vector (i.e., only contain few non-zero weights), which facilitates the interpretation of the synthetic BW.
+Second, the adding-up and positivity constraints preclude extrapolation beyond the support of the control data.

-To make inferences on $(\alpha_{2011},\dots,\alpha_{2015})$, we use the permutation method proposed of \citet{abadie2010synthetic}; see also \citet{firpo18synthetic}.\footnote{The permutation inference procedure is a finite sample inference approach, conditions on the data, and exploits the randomness in the treatment assignment mechanism; see, for example, \citet{chernozhukov2019exact}, \citet{chernozhukov2019ttest}, and \citet{li2019statistical} for sampling-based inference approaches.} The basic idea of this approach is to permute the treatment assignment and to estimate effects for all the control states.
-We then compare the effects for BW to the distribution of these placebo estimates and deem them significant when they are large relative to the placebo effects.
-As discussed in \citet{abadie2010synthetic}, this method reduces to classical randomization inference if the treatment is randomly assigned.
-When random assignment fails, it can be interpreted as evaluating significance relative to a benchmark distribution of the assignment process \citep{abadie2019jel}.